Key Insights:

 - Requires faster decision-making

-- Tests structured thinking in a constrained environment
+- Tests structured thinking in a fully constrained environment

 Examples of Case Questions